Valenki

-Valenki (ва́ленки; sg valenok (ва́ленок)) are traditional Russian winter boots without outer soles.
+Valenki (ва́ленки, /ru/; valenok; ва́ленок, /ru/) are traditional Russian winter boots without outer soles.
 They are essentially felt boots: the name valenok literally means "made by felting" in Russian.
 They are not water-resistant, and are often worn with galoshes to protect the soles from wear and moisture.
 They are regarded as the Russian national footwear and they still remain popular in parts of the country, especially Siberia, as well as in Belarus and Ukraine.

 Description

 Valenki are usually worn for walking on dry snow in frosty weather.
 In order to prevent wear, the boots are often soled with leather, rubber or another durable material or worn with galoshes.
 Traditionally, valenki come in brown, black, gray and white, however, modern versions are often dyed or produced from colored artificial materials.